roostergrin/slaterfamilyholdings.com/README.md

           ) );
       } );
       ```

+  - In API.js you will find a script tha contains both a development and production route, be sure when you goto production and no longer need the development site, that you change the endpoint for development

+    ```javascript
+    const api = Api()

+    function Api () {
+      if (process.env.NODE_ENV === 'production') {
+        return (document.location.protocol === 'http' ? 'https' : 'http') + '://api.roostertest3.com/wp-json'
+      }
+      return '//api.roostertest3.com.com/wp-json'
+      // TODO: BE SURE TO CHANGE THE RETURN AFTER LAUNCH
+      // NOTE: IF you need to create a dev version you can also use this to add the dev sites API }

+    export default api
+    ```

+  - For development build script you will want to use
+    -  `npm run rooster`
+    -  This build is similar to the production build except it does not account for HTTPS requests

 ## Production Environment Gotcha's
   - For production you will want to move any dependencies / header footer updates for SEO to index.php